deercreeklabs/lancaster/README.md

 * [maybe](#schema): Creates a nillable schema.

 ## Operations on Schema Objects
-All of these functions take a Lancaster schema object as the first argument
+All of these functions take a Lancaster schema object as the first argument:
 * [serialize](#serialize): Serializes data to a byte array.
 * [deserialize](#deserialize): Deserializes data from a byte array, using separate reader and writer schemas. **This is the recommended deserialization function**.
 * [deserialize-same](#deserialize-same): Deserializes data from a byte array, using the same reader and writer schema. **This is not recommended**, as it does not allow for [schema